-The Maltese is a very old breed that was first bred thousands of years ago.
-They were initially kept as companion dogs for royalty, and they are still loving companion dogs to this day.
+These small dogs only weigh between 6 and 9 pounds.
 They have a soft coat of hair, which means they shed very little and their hair continuously grows like a human’s.
 They need to get their hair trimmed about every 4 to 8 weeks to maintain their beautiful coats and they should be brushed multiple times a week to avoid matting.

-These small dogs only weigh between 6 and 9 pounds, and they are great dogs for families, even families with young children, as long as the kids know how to be gentle around dogs.
+Maltese are great dogs for families, even families with young children, as long as the kids know how to be gentle around dogs.
 They’re adaptable, meaning they’ll be content in any type of home, from a small apartment to a mansion.
-These pure white canines have a friendly, playful nature that allows them to get along with just about anyone.
+These pure white canines have a friendly, playful nature that allows them to get along with just about everyone they meet.
 However, this can cause them to experience separation anxiety if they’re left alone for too long.

 #2 – Bichon Frise

 These little dogs have coats that are as soft as cotton, so their hair has more of a curly texture than a silky feeling.
 They usually weigh between 6 and 11 pounds, and they are often distinguished by their extremely fluffy haircuts with a rounded head and feet.
 They require daily brushing and regular hair trimming to stay healthy.
 Otherwise, their curly coats can get tangled, which can be painful for your pup.
 Similar to the Maltese, haircuts are recommended every 4 to 8 weeks for a Bichon too.

 The Bichon Frise is another playful, friendly breed that loves to spend time with their family members.
 They can become attached to people very quickly, and if they dislike being left alone, they will let you know.
-They often have a bad habit of barking, so it’s best to work on training while they’re still young.
+In fact, they are lovers not fighters, so they assume all humans are friends whether they’ve met them or not.

 #3 – Coton de Tulear

-Coton de Tulears are the perfect example of a white fluff ball, weighing 8 to 13 pounds.
+Coton de Tulears usually weigh between 8 to 13 pounds.
 Their coat is extremely soft and cuddly, almost like a stuffed animal.
 They were first bred on the island of Madagascar, and like most small, fluffy breeds, they were initially kept by royalty.
 Their coat requires a lot of maintenance, so it’s recommended that you brush and trim their hair regularly rather than shaving it every once in a while.
 But like most dogs with hair, their coats can easily become tangled if not brushed frequently enough.

 #4 – West Highland Terrier

 Westies have silky white coats and cute little ears that naturally stick upright like a cat’s.
 Unlike the above breeds, a Westie’s coat is a little rougher, but it’s still considered hair with minimal shedding.
 Since their coat is a more unique texture, it’s much better to trim their coat only a little bit because shaving can permanently damage their hair.
 They are a little bit larger than the other small breeds, ranging anywhere from 13 to 22 pounds.

 #5 – Bolognese

-The Bolognese is a lesser known breed, but they’re just as white and fluffy as a Maltese or Coton de Tulear.
+The Bolognese is one of the lesser known white dog breeds, but they’re just as white and fluffy as a Maltese or Coton de Tulear.

 #6 – Japanese Spitz

 Unlike all the above dogs, the Japanese Spitz has fur that sheds.
 They have what’s called a double coat, which means they have a top layer to their coat and thicker undercoat beneath that.
 Because of this, you should never shave a Japanese Spitz because it could permanently damage their undercoat.
 However, weekly brushing is a must for this breed.

 #7 – American Eskimo Dog

 These dogs are very intelligent, so they need plenty of exercise and mental stimulation to keep them entertained.
 They love to run around and play, so they need a family that’s equally as active and lively.
 They are also extremely affectionate, so after an exciting exercise routine or play session, they will be sure to show you plenty of love.
 American Eskimo Dogs are alert and friendly, but they might be hesitant when meeting new friends at first.